bifurcationkit/BifurcationKit.jl/README.md

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-purple.svg
 [docs-dev-url]: https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev

-## IMPORTANT NOTICE
-**New version of the package with modified interface.
-You are now required to define a `BifurcationProblem` to perform continuation or bifurcation analysis.
-The previous interface is available under the tag 0.1.12 which can be installed by doing**

-<span style="color:red">`] add BifurcationKit@0.1.12`</span>

-**The new version provides many bugs fix though.
-(Please note that the docs are up to date).**

 This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u, λ)=0 where λ∈ℝ by taking advantage of iterative methods, dense / sparse formulation and specific hardwares (*e.g.* GPU).

 It incorporates continuation algorithms (PALC, deflated continuation, ...) based on a Newton-Krylov method to correct the predictor step and a Matrix-Free/Dense/Sparse eigensolver is used to compute stability and bifurcation points.